mtrudel/dotfiles/README.md

 ## Prerequisites

-* **IMPORTANT** The current version of the installer in this repo will clobber any existing configuration files you may have.
-This is being fixed but for the time being, caveat emptor!
 * A recent-ish install of macOS (Catalina or newer should be fine)
 * You will need zsh to be set as your default shell.
 This has been the case since Catalina, but if you've been upgrading the same install since the stone